dekoza/mtgpl/RIX.rst

 :mtgtip:`Forerunner of the Heralds<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/0/30bc2bd2-adfc-490e-998a-303598e6a942.jpg?1555040630|https://scryfall.com/card/rix/129/forerunner-of-the-heralds?utm_source=api>`
-   When Forerunner of the Heralds enters the battlefield, you may search your library for a Merfolk card, reveal it, then shuffle your library and put that card on top of it.
+   When Forerunner of the Heralds enters the battlefield, you may search your library for a Merfolk card, reveal it, then shuffle and put that card on top.

    Whenever another Merfolk enters the battlefield under your control, put a +1/+1 counter on Forerunner of the Heralds.